A fan’s guide – the club from early doors to today

 Ground Guide

 Set on a bend of the Forth & Clyde Canal frequented by fisherman and dog-walkers, Firhill has been Partick’s home ground since 1909.
-It’s also the nearest ground to central Glasgow.
+It’s also the nearest one to central Glasgow.

 Equipped with a main stand in 1927 and floodlights in 1955, Firhill was also used at various times by Clyde, Hamilton and even Hibernian.
 The Edinburgh team staged the away leg of their European Cup tie with Djurgården here, a few days before the home one at Easter Road, in the inaugural tournament of 1955-56.

 Modernised with new stands in 1994 and 2002, the ground is today a comfortable all-seater of 10,000 capacity.
-Home fans gather in the Jackie Husband Stand, visiting ones in the Main Stand.
+Home fans gather in the Jackie Husband Stand and John Lambie Stand behind the north goal, visiting ones in the Colin Weir Stand opposite the main one.
+Depending on demand, they may also be allocated the north side of the ackie Husband Stand.

 Going to the ground – tips and timings